GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Related Work

-Diffusion models, initially developed for continuous data, have recently been adapted to discrete sequences, including natural language.
+\textbf{Diffusion Language Models.} Diffusion models, initially developed for continuous data, have recently been adapted to discrete sequences, including natural language.
 Early work such as Structured Denoising Diffusion Models (D3PMs) \citep{austin2023structureddenoisingdiffusionmodels} extended discrete diffusion to text, showing competitive performance in character-level generation and large vocabulary language modeling.
 DiffusionBERT \citep{he2022diffusionbertimprovinggenerativemasked} combined masked language modeling with diffusion, improving generative quality over conventional masked LMs.
 Later, masked diffusion frameworks \citep{sahoo2024simpleeffectivemaskeddiffusion, shi2025simplifiedgeneralizedmaskeddiffusion} introduced simplified and generalized training objectives that reduce complexity while maintaining performance, and support state-dependent masking strategies.
-Diffusion Large Language Models (dLLMs) including LLaDA \citep{nie2025largelanguagediffusionmodels} and Dream ~\citep{ye2025dream7bdiffusionlarge} demonstrated that diffusion-based models can scale to billions of parameters, achieving strong context learning and instruction-following capabilities.
+Diffusion large language models (dLLMs) including LLaDA \citep{nie2025largelanguagediffusionmodels} and Dream ~\citep{ye2025dream7bdiffusionlarge} demonstrated that diffusion-based models can scale to billions of parameters, achieving strong context learning and instruction-following capabilities.
 Techniques such as variance-reduced preference optimization \citep{zhu2025llada15variancereducedpreference} and reinforcement of lateral thought chains \citep{huang2025reinforcingdiffusionchainlateral} further enhance generative stability and reasoning ability, while efficient perplexity bounds and ratio matching \citep{haxholli2025efficientperplexityboundratio} improve sampling efficiency.
 More recently, works such as d1~\citep{zhao2025d1scalingreasoningdiffusion} and wd1~\citep{tang2025wd1weightedpolicyoptimization} have explored the possibility of applying reinforcement learning on top of existing dLLMs.
+LLaDA 2.0 \citep{bie2025llada20scalingdiffusionlanguage} pushed the boundaries of model capacity by scaling diffusion language models to 100B parameters, offering a comprehensive analysis of scaling laws.